-KPI-3: Time to Degree for FTICs in 120hr programs: This metric is the number of years between the start date (using the student entry date) and the end date (using the last month in the term degree was granted) for a graduating class of first-time, single-major baccalaureates in 120 credit hour programs within a (Summer, Fall, Spring) year.
+KPI-3: Time to Degree for FTICs in 120hr programs: This metric is the number of years between the start date (using the student entry date) and the end date (using the last month in the term degree was granted) for a graduating class of first-time, single-major baccalaureates in 120 credit hour programs within a (summer, fall, spring) year.
 Source: State University Database System (SUDS).

-KPI-4: Percent of Bachelor's Degrees Without Excess Hours

-This metric is based on the percentage of baccalaureate degrees awarded within 110% of the credit hours required for a degree based on the Board of Governors Academic Program Inventory.
+KPI-4: Percent of Bachelor's Degrees Without Excess Hours: This metric is based on the percentage of baccalaureate degrees awarded within 110% of the credit hours required for a degree based on the Board of Governors Academic Program Inventory.
 This metric excludes the following types of student credits: accelerated mechanisms, remedial coursework, non-native credit hours that are not used toward the degree, non-native credit hours from failed, incomplete, withdrawn, or repeated courses, credit hours from internship programs, credit hours up to 10 foreign language credit hours, and credit hours earned in military science courses that are part of the Reserve Officers' Training Corps (ROTC) program.
 Starting in 2018-19, the calculation for this metric included a new type of statutory exclusion of up to 12 credit hours for students who graduated in four years or less.
 This metric does not report the number of students who paid the "Excess Hour Surcharge" (Section 1009.286, Florida Statutes).
 Source: State University Database System (SUDS).

 KPI-5: Six-Year FTIC Graduation Rates [full-& part-time students]: The first-time-in-college (FTIC) cohort is defined as undergraduates entering in fall term (or summer continuing to fall) with fewer than 12 hours earned since high school graduation.
 The rate is the percentage of the initial cohort that has either graduated from the same institution by the summer term of their sixth academic year.
 Both full-time and part-time students are used in the calculation.
-FTIC includes 'early admits' students who were admitted as a degree-seeking student prior to high school graduation.
+FTIC includes 'early admits' students who were admitted as degree-seeking students prior to high school graduation.
 Source: State University Database System (SUDS).

-KPI-6: FCS AA Transfer Three-Year Graduation Rate [full-& part-time students]: This transfer cohort is defined as undergraduates entering in fall term (or summer continuing to fall) from the Florida College System with an Associate in Arts (AA) degree.
-The rate is the percentage of the initial cohort that has either graduated from the same institution by the summer term of their third academic year.
-Both full-time and part-time students are used in the calculation.
-Students who were flagged as enrolled in advanced graduate programs that would not earn a bachelor's degree are excluded.
+KPI-6: FCS AA Transfer Two-Year Graduation Rate [full-time students]: This transfer cohort is defined as undergraduates entering in fall term (or summer continuing to fall) from the Florida College System with an Associate in Arts (AA) degree.
+The rate is the percentage of the initial cohort that has either graduated from the same institution by the summer term of their second academic year.
+Only full-time students are used in the calculation.
+Students who were flagged as enrolled in advanced graduate programs in their 2nd year were excluded.
 Source: State University Database System (SUDS).

-KPI-7: Pell Recipient Four-Year Graduation Rate [for full-time FTIC]: This metric is based on the percentage of first-time-in-college (FTIC) students who started in the Fall (or summer continuing to Fall) term and were enrolled full-time in their first semester and who received a Pell Grant during their first year and who graduated from the same institution by the summer term of their fourth year.
-FTIC includes 'early admit' students who were admitted as a degree-seeking student prior to high school graduation.
+KPI-7: Pell Recipient Four-Year Graduation Rate [for full-time FTIC]: This metric is based on the percentage of firsttime-in-college (FTIC) students who started in the fall (or summer continuing to fall) term and were enrolled full-time in their first semester and who received a Pell Grant during their first year and who graduated from the same institution by the summer term of their fourth year.
+FTIC includes 'early admit' students who were admitted as degree-seeking students prior to high school graduation.
 Students who were flagged as enrolled in advanced graduate programs that would not earn a bachelor's degree were excluded.
 Source: State University Database System (SUDS).